Leszek Engelking: Education, editorial, and academic career

-Engelking was born in Bytom in 1955 and spent his childhood in Upper Silesia.
+Engelking was born in Chorzów in 1955 and spent his childhood in Upper Silesia.
 In 1979, Engelking graduated from Warsaw University, he received his doctorate in 2002 and postdoctoral degree in 2013.
 From 1984 to 1995, he was a member of an editorial staff of "Literatura na Świecie" ("Literature in the World"), a Polish monthly devoted to foreign literature.
 From 1997 to 1998, he was a lecturer at Warsaw University and a visiting professor at Palacký University, Olomouc (Czech Republic).
 He taught at the University of Łódź.

 Literary Memberships

 Engelking was a member of Association of Polish Writers since 1989, the Polish PEN Club since 2000, and of the Société Europeénne de Culture since 1994.

 Engelking was also an associate of the American journal Paideuma (which is devoted to Ezra Pound), the Czech journal Slavia, and the Polish monthly Tygiel Kultury.

 Poetic career

 He has published collections of poems: